 Well, you go, Girl.
 Whatever flips your pancake.
 Your very weird and, I guess, surgically altered pancake.

-I left the emporium and walked back to my humble hacienda still not sure when, or if, Sara and Lukey would pop by.
+I left the emporium and walked back to my humble hacienda.
+I was not sure when, or if, Sara and Lukey would pop by.
 I fell onto the bed just in time for a knock on the door.

 “Hi-yee!
 Open this door right now!
 Your Auntie Sara is here to save the day-yee.”